-The Egyptian civilisation is considered by many as one of the most fascinating and mysterious that has been in the history of humanity.
+Egyptian civilization is considered by many as one of the most fascinating and mysterious that has been in the history of humanity.
 Many of its icons have transcended over the years and are still very popular today.
 The mummies, the pyramids, their many gods, the hieroglyphics, the pharaohs and many other elements continue to be an object of continuous study to decipher their meanings.
-The Egyptians have a rich culture and history; their love for art is reflected in their buildings, paintings and even tattoos.
-Ancient Egyptian art is characterised by the use of symbols difficult to decipher (hieroglyphics) that make it something enigmatic, mysterious and admirable in the eyes of everyone.
+The Egyptians have a rich culture and history; their love for art is reflected in their buildings, paintings, and even tattoos.
+Ancient Egyptian art is characterized by the use of symbols difficult to decipher (hieroglyphics) that make it something enigmatic, mysterious and admirable in the eyes of everyone.

 The same goes for Egyptian tattoos.

 According to these experts, the most frequent motivations for tattooing in Ancient Egypt were the connection with divinities, specific tributes or sacrifices for the gods, acquiring an unmissable talisman and generating magical integral protection of the body.
 These last points are critical to the decision of many people today in the long process of choosing the drawings that will accompany them forever in the skin.